eirikt/default-webapp-elm-now/README.md

-Ok, the very first thing to do, is getting our new webapp online;
+OK, the very first thing to do, is getting our new webapp online;
 Deploying the most basic version imaginable of our webapp to our hosting service of choice.

 ## Prerequisites
-Just to be very basic and specific, the only prerequisites are:
+_To be very basic and specific_, the only prerequisites are:
 - Some knowledge of English
 - A computer, a steady supply of electric power, and network connectivity
 - An email account and an email client&mdash;signed in